 Holidays Around The World

 If you are going to work in international markets then you need to work at understanding the local culture, which includes festivals and holidays.
-Know when major holidays are, what they mean and how you might be able to capitalize on them will help your brand earn local trust.
+Knowing when the major holidays are, what they mean, and how you might be able to capitalize on them will help your brand earn local trust.
 Some major holidays include:

-In China, on Singles’ Day, ecommerce behemoth Alibaba sold $1.5bn worth of goods in just three minutes2.
+Nov 11: Single’s Day, In China, on Singles’ Day, ecommerce behemoth Alibaba sold $1.5bn worth of goods in just three minutes.

-If you are going international, then you will want to look at building your brand a strong conquesting campaign.
+If you are going international, then you will want to look at building a strong conquesting campaign for your band.

 By aggregating 180+ countries into one Google Ads account, you’ll see a lift in business that could compete for your home country and the amount of revenue you have coming in.
 This tip goes against what I said above, however, these countries would never warrant getting their own Google Ads account.
 They are just too small.
 Having this global account focus on brand and competitor campaigns, you can grow your business and find up and coming markets in your business.

-That is it for this week.
-See you next time.
+That is it for now, see you next time!